A case for less human bots

 In March, Bank of America launched its new in-app AI-powered assistant.
 Named Erica, the bot presumably takes its name from “America.”
 Eric surely could have sufficed as well, but giving a customer service bot a female moniker, and voice, has become common practice.

-Think Alexa, Cortana and Siri.
+Think Alexa, Cortana, and Siri.
 Even loading up an on-screen webchat is likely to bring up a female-sounding name.

 To find their male counterparts, move into more technical, knowledge-oriented spaces.
 Think IBM Watson (in contrast to IBM HR assistant “Myca”) and “legal advisor” bot ROSS.
 There’s Kensho the financial analyst and Ernest the bank aggregator.